xxl4/me/source/_posts/IT-security-2024-09-24.md

 **HSBC Tests Post-Quantum VPN Tunnel for Digital Ledgers**

-**Key Points:**

-* HSBC has successfully tested a post-quantum virtual private network (VPN) tunnel for digital ledgers.
+HSBC, one of the world's largest banks, has successfully tested a post-quantum virtual private network (VPN) tunnel for digital ledgers.
+This marks a significant step towards securing digital asset and transaction systems against potential quantum threats.
-* The tunnel protects data from hacking using quantum computers.
-* The test demonstrates the feasibility of securing digital ledgers in the face of emerging quantum threats.

-**Background:**

-Quantum computers have the potential to break current encryption algorithms, threatening the security of digital ledgers and other sensitive data.
-Post-quantum cryptography (PQC) aims to develop new algorithms resistant to quantum attacks.

-**Test Details:**
+**What is Post-Quantum Cryptography?**

+Post-quantum cryptography refers to cryptographic algorithms and methods that are designed to withstand attacks from quantum computers.
+Quantum computers, if developed, have the potential to break current widely used encryption algorithms, such as RSA and ECC, in a matter of hours or days.

+**The HSBC Test**

-HSBC partnered with the University of Bristol and PQShield to develop and test the post-quantum VPN tunnel.
-The tunnel was built using NIST-standardized PQC algorithms.
-It was tested to secure the communication between two distributed ledgers.
+HSBC partnered with Cambridge Quantum Computing and Toshiba to develop and test the post-quantum VPN tunnel.
+The tunnel was implemented using Toshiba's Quantum Key Distribution (QKD) system, which generates encryption keys using the principles of quantum mechanics.

-**Results:**

-The test was successful, demonstrating that the post-quantum VPN tunnel could protect data from hacking using quantum computers.
-The tunnel established a secure connection that met HSBC's security requirements.

-**Significance:**

-The test is a significant milestone in securing digital ledgers from quantum threats.
-It shows that PQC can be used to protect data in real-world applications.
-The tunnel could help ensure the security of digital ledgers in the future, where quantum computers become widespread.

-**Future Implications:**

-HSBC plans to continue testing and developing the post-quantum VPN tunnel.
-The bank is also exploring other PQC solutions to enhance the security of its digital operations.
-The successful test highlights the importance of investing in PQC to protect digital infrastructure from future quantum threats.

-**Conclusion:**
+The test involved the secure transfer of data between two separate digital ledgers using the post-quantum VPN tunnel.
+The system successfully resisted attacks that simulated quantum computing capabilities.

+**Significance**

-HSBC's test demonstrates the viability of securing digital ledgers using post-quantum cryptography.
-The tunnel could play a crucial role in protecting sensitive data from quantum hacking, ensuring the security of financial transactions and other digital assets in the future.
+The successful HSBC test demonstrates the feasibility of using post-quantum cryptographic methods to protect digital ledgers and transactions from quantum threats.
+This is crucial for maintaining the security and integrity of financial systems as quantum computing technologies mature.

+**Benefits**

+The benefits of using post-quantum VPN tunnels for digital ledgers include:

+* **Enhanced security:** Protection against potential quantum attacks that could compromise encryption algorithms.
+* **Trust and reliability:** Confidence in the security of digital asset transactions and interactions.
+* **Future-proofing:** Readiness for the potential advent of quantum computing and the challenges it poses to current encryption methods.

+**Conclusion**

+HSBC's test of a post-quantum VPN tunnel for digital ledgers is a groundbreaking step towards securing the future of digital asset and transaction systems.
+By adopting post-quantum cryptographic methods, banks and other financial institutions can ensure the long-term security of their digital operations against emerging quantum computing threats.

 ## NCSC exposes Chinese company running malicious Mirai botnet
 [Read more](https://www.computerweekly.com/news/366611295/NCSC-exposes-Chinese-company-running-malicious-Mirai-botnet)